 The Pelican Hill pit is located approximately 70 km southeast of the Hamlet of Wabasca, where heavy petroleum is produced.
 The Corporation received SML approval (10 year term) in June, 2011 on this 79.7 acre mixed sand and gravel pit.
-While the proposed development of this property has not been established to date, the Corporation expects to supply aggregate from this property primarily to the oil and gas industry, as well as to the government or its partners for use in infrastructure projects in the area.
-This pit will be available for year-round aggregates extraction and sales with the construction of an all-season road of less than two kilometers.
-Some recent tree clearing was initiated at the Pelican Hill pit to enable future production.
-Management is exploring opportunities for pit sales from Pelican Hill prior to full development of the site.
+The Corporation expects to supply aggregate from this property primarily to the oil and gas industry, as well as to the government or its partners for use in infrastructure projects in the area.
 Current indications for aggregate demand from this location appear to be encouraging and management is reviewing market potential at this time.
+Trees have been cleared.